 The technology Belluscura is developing and licensing is allowing the company to develop oxygen concentrators that are anticipated to be significantly smaller, lighter, quieter, more energy efficient, and less expensive than units and systems currently available on the market.
 Moreover, these attributes along with additional innovations allow us to create an oxygen platform technology beyond the prescription portable oxygen market to include smaller stationary units than currently available, recreational and industrial units, wound care units, drug delivery units and even a next generation portable artificial lung.

-Belluscura’s oxygen concentrators will be lightweight, quiet, energy efficient, have easy consumer replaceable filter cartridges, and be modular allowing a patient to upgrade their concentrator over time as their prescription changes.
+Belluscura’s oxygen concentrators will be lightweight, compact, quiet, energy efficient, have easy to remove consumer replaceable filter cartridges, and be modular, allowing a patient to upgrade their concentrator over time as their prescription changes.

 X-PLO2R™ portable oxygen concentrator